Calbabreaker/essem.js/README.md

 Then, to develop the library you should use `pnpm run dev` which will setup a development server and automatically compiles all the typescript files.

-After you made some changes, you should use `pnpm run lint:fix` to lint the code and run `pnpm run build && pnpm run test` to test the code.
+After you made some changes, you should use `pnpm run lint:fix` to lint the code.
 This will also be automatically ran with github actions on every push.

 To build the documentation from jsdoc: `pnpm run docs`